bioinfologics/satsuma2/README.md

 Note: ‘space’ in fasta names is permissible for alignment, but all spaces will be replaced with “_” in the output files.
 **<outdir>/MergeXCorrMatches.chained.out: final readable alignments**
-TODO: check this - old version was MergeXCorrMatches.out

 ```
 EXAMPLE: